-In the process of applying the REIT's accounting policies, management has made the following estimates and assumptions which have the most significant effect on the amounts recognized in the condensed consolidated interim financial statements:
+In the process of applying the REIT's accounting policies, management has made the following estimates and assumptions which have the most significant effect on the amounts recognized in the consolidated financial statements:

 - (i) Valuation of investment properties Investment properties are presented at fair value at the reporting date.
 Currently, any change in fair value is determined by management and by independent real estate valuation experts using recognized valuation techniques.
-The techniques used by management and by independent real estate valuation experts comprise of the discounted cash flow and direct capitalization methods of valuation and includes estimating, among other things, capitalization rates and future net operating income and discount rates and future cash flows applicable to investment properties, respectively. - (ii) Fair value of financial instruments Where the fair value of financial assets and financial liabilities recorded in the condensed consolidated interim statement of financial position cannot be derived from active markets, they are determined using valuation techniques including the discounted cash flow model.
+The techniques used by management and by independent real estate valuation experts comprise of the discounted cash flow and direct capitalization methods of valuation and includes estimating, among other things, capitalization rates and future net operating income and discount rates and future cash flows applicable to investment properties, respectively. - (ii) Fair value of financial instruments Where the fair value of financial assets and financial liabilities recorded in the consolidated statement of financial position cannot be derived from active markets, they are determined using valuation techniques including the discounted cash flow model.
 Inputs to these models are taken from observable markets where possible, but where this is not feasible a degree of judgment is required in establishing fair values.
 The judgments include considerations of inputs such as liquidity risk, credit risk and volatility.
-Changes in assumptions about these factors could affect the reported fair value of condensed consolidated interim financial statements.
+Changes in assumptions about these factors could affect the reported fair value of financial instruments. - (iii) Goodwill impairment and impairment of indefinite lived intangible assets Goodwill is tested for impairment annually and whenever events or changes in circumstances indicate that the carrying amount of goodwill has been impaired.
+In order to determine if the value of goodwill has been impaired, the cash-generating unit to which goodwill has been allocated must be valued using present value techniques.
+When applying this valuation technique, the REIT relies on a number of factors, including historical results, business plans, forecasts and market data.
+Changes in the conditions for these judgments and estimates can significantly affect the assessed value of goodwill.
+Management assesses intangible assets with indefinite lives for impairment on an annual basis.
+This assessment takes into account factors such as economic and market conditions as well as any changes in the expected use of the asset. - (iv) Contractual rents and other tenant receivables presented net of an allowance for doubtful accounts Estimates and assumptions used in determining the allowance for doubtful accounts, include the historical credit loss experience adjusted for current conditions and forward-looking information including future expectations of likely default events based on actual or expected insolvency filings, likely deferrals of payments due and potential abatements to be granted by the REIT through tenant negotiations or under government programs, and macroeconomic conditions.